dremin/message-bridge/README.md

   - **id** Unique attachment ID, used to request the file
   - **filename** The attachment filename to display
   - **type** MIME type of the attachment

+### Getting the latest chat message ID

+GET /chats/latest

+This is useful for checking for new messages from a client without needing to parse large responses.

+#### Response

+Unique message ID

 ### Getting attachments